keyvanakbary/learning-notes/books/the-managers-path.md

 ### What's a CTO

 A CTO is not an engineering role. **CTO is not at the top of the technical ladder, and it is not the natural progression engineers should strive to achieve over the course of their careers.** It's not a role most people who love coding, architecture, and deep technical design would enjoy doing.
-It follows that the tCTO is not necessarily the best engineer in the company.
+It follows that the CTO is not necessarily the best engineer in the company.

 **The CTO should be a strategic technical executive the company needs in its current stage of evolution.**